-The start of classes Aug.
-17 marked the beginning of Villanova University’s 178th year.
-Due to the continued impact of COVID-19—and the health and safety protocols in place—the student experience this fall on campus and in the classroom is like no other year.
+The start of classes for this academic year marked the beginning of Villanova University’s 178th year.
+Due to the continued impact of COVID-19—and the health and safety protocols in place—the student experience on campus and in the classroom is like no other year.

 That said, extraordinary times call for extraordinary measures.
-Villanova faculty have been hard at work for months designing courses for a variety of delivery methods.
-While the events of this past spring necessitated a quick shift to online delivery, all academic courses for this semester were thoughtfully developed with a specific modality in mind.
+Villanova faculty have been hard at work, designing courses for a variety of delivery methods.
+While the events of spring 2020 necessitated a quick shift to online delivery, all courses for this academic year were thoughtfully developed with a specific modality in mind.

-Courses are being taught using several modes of delivery this semester, including:
+Courses are being taught using several modes of delivery, including:

 - On-campus, in-person courses in socially distanced classrooms;

 - Simulcast courses, which include a combination of students participating in person in the classroom with a faculty member and via live stream from any location with an internet connection;